pagekit/docs/user-interface/site.md

 </ul>

 ## Pages and menus
 Manage your site's content in the site tree.
-You can see an overview of all pages in the right and their associated menus in the left column.
+You can see an overview of all existing menus on the left side of the interface.
 When hovering a single entry, an _Edit_ and a _Remove_ button will appear for that menu.
 To create a new menu, hit the _Add Menu_ button.
 You don't have to create a menu only to navigate through your site.
 You might also want to use it instead to group content from your site for easier management in the admin area.

-![Menu overview](assets/site.png)

-Each menu item and its assigned page are displayed inside the right column.
 Pages without a menu are listed in the _Not Linked_ view, while trashed pages are listed in the _Trash_ view.
 Both are accessible below the list of menus.

+![Menu overview](assets/site.png)

+If you click a menu (for example _Portfolio menu_ in the screenshot above), the right side of the interface will update.
+Here, you can see all items of the selected menu.

+Usually, a menu item is either a static page or a link (which points to either an internal destination on your own website, or an external link).
+However, a menu item could also be of another type that has been added by one of your installed extensions.
+An example for this is the _Blog_ extensions, which can be positioned at any location of the site tree.

 ## Render menus